 Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the balance sheet.
-Cash flows are included gross in the statement of cash flows.
+The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the Statement of Financial Position.
+Cash flows are included gross in the Statement of Cash Flows.
 The GST components of cash flows arising from investing and financing activities which are recoverable from, or payable to, the ATO are classified as operating cash flows.